 A business provides a product or service to a market which wants it in exchange for money.

 I vastly prefer and recommend that the product or service be your own offer.
 This gives you full control and 100% of profit.
-However, you can certainly do the same thing using affiliate offers.
-Those are still products or services for a market who wants them… they’re just not your’s.

 - What is the transformation that you'd like to deliver to people?